Patient education: Fibromyalgia (Beyond the Basics)

 Many people with fibromyalgia worry that their symptoms represent the "early stages" of a more serious condition, such as lupus.
 Long-term studies of people with fibromyalgia do not indicate that there is an increased risk of other rheumatic diseases or neurologic conditions.
 Fibromyalgia is not life-threatening, although it can affect the quality of day-to-day life.
 The severity of this impact depends upon a number of factors, including the patients' medical, family, and social supports; their financial status; and their past experiences.

-One of the most important factors in a person's long-term prognosis is the person's ability to take charge, to avoid “catastrophizing,” and to learn to cope well with symptoms while remaining as active as possible.
+One of the most important factors in a person's long-term prognosis is the person's ability to take charge, to avoid "catastrophizing," and to learn to cope well with symptoms while remaining as active as possible.
+Balanced and accurate patient information is critical to allow fibromyalgia patients to take charge of their illness and to best manage this disorder.

 WHERE TO GET MORE INFORMATION